ToshipSo/pizza_order_chatbot/README.md

     * You can add more pizza toppings and size from Admin Panel.

 ## Sample Workflow
+* Bot: Hello, Welcome to YoYo Pizza.
-* User: Hey
+* User: Hi
 * Bot: Hi there, How may I help you?
 * User: I would like to order pizza.
+* Bot: Here is our Menu.
+We have Farmhouse, Margherita, Indian spice, Desi chutney.
+* User: I like Farmhouse.
 * Bot: Sure, What pizza size do you want?
 * User: I prefer large pizza.
-* Bot: Okay, Which toppings?
-We have paneer, olive, tomato.
-* User: I like paneer and olives.
 * Bot: Nice, How many pizza do you want?
 * User: I want 2 pizza.
 (Provide quantity in integer)
 * Bot: Great, Can you tell me your name?